YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   types and structures.
-- `Go Simple API`_ aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which are allocated in the YottaDB heap and pointed to by Go variables. `Simple API`_ functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.
+- `Go Simple API`_ aims to improve performance by reducing copying between Go and YottaDB heaps by defining structures :code:`BufferT`, :code:`BufferTArray`, and :code:`KeyT` which contain pointers to structures and data in the YottaDB heap. `Go Simple API`_ functionality is provided by Go methods where a method can meaningfully be associated with a structure, and by Go functions where there is no meaningful association with a structure.